-We have developed a simple variant of Verkhoshansky’s ME training ideas, using it very successfully for many years preparing alpinists and big mountain climbers.
-Our own experience supports the research findings by Verkhoshansky.
+We have developed a simple variant of Verkhoshansky’s ME training ideas, using it very successfully for many years to prepare alpinists and big mountain climbers for their objectives.
+Our own experience supports Verkhoshansky’s research findings.
 This training needs to be a part of every serious training plan for those headed into the vertical world.

 The ability of the working muscles to utilize the Oxygen delivered to them by the heart will be the limitation to your endurance when hiking/climbing steeply.

-Note: We like to see our athletes have their AeT be within 10% of their AnT as measured by heart rate before they begin this program.
-If they are aerobically deficient then they still have big gains to make by focusing on their aerobic system; this training will be more effective then.
-See article on Anaerobic Threshold Determination here.
+We like to see our athletes have their AeT be within 10 percent of their AnT as measured by heart rate before they begin this program.
+If you are aerobically deficient, then you still have big gains to make by focusing on your aerobic system, which will make this training more effective.
+See our article on aerobic and anaerobic self-assessment for more.

-The simplest way to increase the ME training effect of your workouts is to add resistance while doing some of your high-intensity (Z3-4) workouts.
-Our favored way of doing this is to use water jugs in a backpack so that the water can be dumped out at the top and not beat your legs up so badly when coming down.
-Note: Some climbers will find great benefit from carrying the weight down steep hills as well for the strength and stability training it affords, but if you do this know that your knees may suffer for it.
+The simplest way to increase the ME training effect of your workouts is to add resistance while doing some of your high-intensity (Z3–Z4) workouts.
+Our favored way of doing this is to use water jugs in a backpack so that the water can be dumped out at the top and you won’t beat your legs up so badly while coming down.
+(Note: Some climbers will find great benefit from carrying the weight down steep hills as well for the strength and stability training it affords, but if you do this know that your knees may suffer for it.)

-While you can get decent gains using this method in Z1 and 2, we prefer to make use the higher aerobic zone to target the maximum pool of motor units you can recruit for the full extent of the workout.
+While you can get decent gains using this method in Z1 and Z2, we prefer to make use of the higher aerobic zone to target the maximum pool of motor units you can recruit for the full extent of the workout.
 This seems to give the biggest gains.
-We also recommend doing these sessions in a sport specific manner.
-For example: While you could do (and we have done) this workout by standing up in a big gear while riding your bike uphill and see gains, we instead suggest hiking steep up-hills (as steep as you will be climbing) to maximize the sport specific muscle recruitment patterns.
+We also recommend doing these sessions in a sport-specific manner.
+For example: While you could do (and we have done) this workout by standing up in a big gear while riding your bike uphill and see gains, we instead suggest hiking steep uphills (as steep as you will be climbing) to maximize the sport-specific muscle recruitment patterns.

 The point of adding the extra weight is to increase the recruitment of the working muscle’s motor units.
-Your brain will increase the mass of muscle recruited as needed to get the job done up to the point of maximal strength.
-The extra weight causes motor units not well endurance-trained to be called upon to assist in getting the job done.
+Your brain will increase the mass of muscle recruited as needed to get the job done, up to the point of maximal strength.
+The extra weight causes motor units that are not well endurance trained to be called upon to assist in getting the job done.
 This recruitment will expose these fibers to an endurance training stimulus that they don’t normally see.
 Recall from Training for the New Alpinism that if you can’t recruit them, you can’t train them.
-Due to these fibers’ relatively poor endurance (aerobic) capacity, they will be what determines your anaerobic threshold heart rate (HR) for this type of work.
-If it is done correctly, that HR will be lower than your unweighted AnT heart rate.
+Due to these fibers’ relatively poor endurance (aerobic) capacity, they will be what determines your AnT heart rate for this type of work.
+If it is done correctly, that heart rate will be lower than your unweighted AnT heart rate.

 This depends on your state of fitness and goals for the workout.
-See the Intensity Guide above for more info.
-We can only give general guidance here and you will need to adjust accordingly.
-Normally we start folks out with 5–10% of body weight (BW) if they have no experience with this type of training and are relatively new to hard aerobic work.
-Many very fit climbers feel comfortable with a 10–30% of BW load.
+We can only give general guidance here, and you will need to adjust accordingly.
+Normally we start folks out with 5–10 percent of body weight if they have no experience with this type of training and are relatively new to hard aerobic work.
+Many very fit climbers feel comfortable with a 10–30 percent of body weight load.
 The final goal for this sort of training progression should be carrying loads at above the weight you’ll have on the climb.

 Your locale will need to be factored in, but it is no excuse.
 In general, steeper is better for this effect (the more it looks like your climb’s terrain the better, but not absolutely necessary).
-Low angle hiking trails are not very effective.
-We have had good success using slopes ranging from 30–100% grades (17–45 degrees).
-60% is a slope on which you can just barely reach out to stabilize yourself for balance with your hand while only slightly bending forward at the waist.
+Low-angle hiking trails are not very effective.
+We have had good success using slopes ranging from 30–100 percent grades (17–45 degrees).
+Sixty percent is a slope on which you can just barely reach out to stabilize yourself for balance with your hand while only slightly bending forward at the waist.
 Ski/hiking poles can be helpful for balance.

-Steve House used this training method in his peak preparation periods on steep slopes and long 3rd to low 5th class rock climbs where he felt comfortable climbing without a rope.
+Steve House used this training method in his peak preparation periods on steep slopes and long third-to-low-fifth-class rock climbs where he felt comfortable climbing without a rope.
 We have also used this very effectively with guides training for their alpine and ski exams.

-These workouts can be done as continuous Z3 efforts (remember they will feel like Z3 even if the HR is not in Z3) or as long repetitions done Interval style.
+These workouts can be done as continuous Z3 efforts (remember, they will feel like Z3 even if your heart rate is not in Z3) or as long repetitions done Interval style.
 The length of your hill may require many laps or one single long push to the top.

 We’ve used both methods and both are effective.
-If you have the luxury of training in alpine terrain you can do these workouts front pointing up steep slopes, like David Geottler does around Chamonix.
-But if you are stuck in Manhattan, you can avail yourself of the local vertical terrain by doing laps in tall buildings like David Reoske did before knocking off both Cho Oyu and Everest, without oxygen, inside of 3 weeks.
+If you have the luxury of training in alpine terrain, you can do these workouts front-pointing up steep slopes, like David Goettler does around Chamonix.
+But if you are stuck in Manhattan, you can avail yourself of the local vertical terrain by doing laps in tall buildings, like David Roeske did before knocking off both Cho Oyu and Everest without oxygen inside of three weeks.
 The most common barriers to effective training are motivation and imagination.

 How Much Vertical?

-Check out our video, Muscular Endurance (ME) Workout: Water Carries, where we show the process of doing a ME workout using a steep hill and a weighted backpack.
+In the following video, we show the process of doing a ME workout using a steep hill and a weighted backpack.